jihem/Stencyl-DecisionMaking/README.md

 ![setcost](/jihem/Stencyl-DecisionMaking/blob/master/doc/setcost.png?raw=true)

 The "path for..." block find the best way (at the lowest cost).
 It will tries to avoid the A tiles.

 Need more ?
 Go to [whizkids.fr](http://whizkids.fr)

 Note:

-Someone told me I have to invert row and column in the "path for..." block because it's more usual to have x then y.
-I agree : the path response is a x,y terms array.
-I will make this change soon (in the block description) : the visual aspect of "path for.." will change (label col before row).
-Take care to put your values in the right place (read the labels).

 The dm-astar-1.stencyl is a "game" ready to import in Stencyl (3).
 So you can play with this extension (without having to spend time building a test project).